Launch Event: Brandeis Initiative on the Jews of the Americas

 The Latin American Jewish Experience: A Kaleidoscope of Shared Pasts, Present Activism and Future Legacies

-The Launch Event of the Brandeis Initiative on the Jews of the Americas (JOTA) will gather extraordinary Latin American trailblazers in conversation, in order to promote new ways of thinking about global Jewish peoplehood, immigrant and diaspora life, and the larger lessons that can be learned by the Jewish experience when understood as part of the Americas writ large.
-Our speakers include leading figures in fields of journalism, literature, art, architecture, human rights, entrepreneurship, the museum world, communal organizations and political figures, and they represent a host of countries including Mexico, Argentina, Panama, Venezuela and Chile.
+The Launch Event of the Brandeis Initiative on the Jews of the Americas (JOTA) on April 16, 2023 brought together extraordinary Latin American trailblazers in conversation, in order to promote new ways of thinking about global Jewish peoplehood, immigrant and diaspora life, and the larger lessons that can be learned by the Jewish experience when understood as part of the Americas writ large.
+Our speakers included leading figures in fields of journalism, literature, art, architecture, human rights, entrepreneurship, the museum world, communal organizations and political figures, and they represented a host of countries including Mexico, Argentina, Panama, Venezuela and Chile.

 Questions?
 Please contact us at firstname.lastname@example.org

-Event is made possible through the generosity of founding donors of the Brandeis Initiative on the Jews of the Americas and our co-sponsors: ADL; AJC New England; Amplify Latinx; Combined Jewish Philanthropies; Consulate General of Israel in Boston; Fuente Latina; Hispanic Studies at Brandeis University; Latin America Initiative, International Business School at Brandeis University; Latin American, Caribbean and Latinx Studies (LACLS) Program at Brandeis University; Schusterman Institute for Israel Studies at Brandeis University
+This event was made possible through the generosity of founding donors of the Brandeis Initiative on the Jews of the Americas and our co-sponsors: ADL New England; AJC New England; Amplify Latinx; Combined Jewish Philanthropies; Consulate General of Israel in Boston; Fuente Latina; Hispanic Studies at Brandeis University; Latin America Initiative, International Business School at Brandeis University; Latin American, Caribbean and Latinx Studies (LACLS) Program at Brandeis University; Schusterman Institute for Israel Studies at Brandeis University

 1:00 pm Welcome